 General Information About Monitoring Waivers

-Public water systems (PWS) must conduct the required monitoring or use the updated instructions and waiver application forms to request waivers beginning with the 2011 – 2013 compliance period.
+Public water systems (PWS) must conduct the required monitoring or use the updated instruction and waiver application forms to request (or renew previously obtained) waivers beginning with the 2020-2022 compliance period.

 PWSs are responsible for submitting waiver requests to the department.
 Waiver requests must include all information needed for the department to act on the request and approve or deny the request.
 At a minimum, waiver requests must include the following: